-- Easy: All you have to do to make this recipe is have thawed chicken and a few simple ingredients.
+- Easy: All you have to do to make this grilled chicken marinade is have thawed chicken and a few simple ingredients.

-- Make it ahead: Cooking chicken breast on the grill is incredibly easy to use for meal prep.
-It's lean and easy to portion.
+- Make it ahead: This simple grilled chicken recipe is incredibly easy to use for meal prep.
+It’s lean and easy to portion.

-- Healthy: Grilled chicken is healthy and making a batch of this grilled chicken will make sure that you have a serving of healthy protein for several meals all week long.
+- Healthy: Grilled chicken is healthy, and making a batch of this will ensure that you have a serving of healthy protein for several meals all week long.

 Recipe Notes

-Although this is a grilled chicken breast recipe, you can just as easily use this recipe for a batch of chicken thighs or chicken wings!
+Although this is a grilled chicken breast recipe, you can just as easily use this chicken marinade recipe for a batch of chicken thighs or chicken wings!

 Ingredient notes